Product Liability and Injuries

 Manufacturing defects, on the other hand, occur during the production or assembly process.
 These defects can result from errors in manufacturing, such as using faulty components or improper assembly techniques.
 Manufacturing defects can lead to products that are different from the intended design and may pose a risk to consumers.

-See also Pain and Suffering in Personal Injury Law
+See also Court Systems and Personal Injury Law

 Marketing defects involve issues with how a product is marketed or labeled.
 This includes inadequate warnings or instructions for safe use, false advertising, or failure to disclose potential risks associated with the product.
 Marketing defects can mislead consumers and prevent them from making informed decisions about the product’s safety.